kamicane/simple-ftpd/README.md

 Every event gets some arguments and a node-style callback you must call with an Error object (if any) and results.

+If you do not listen to a specific event, then that feature will become unavailable to the client.
+For example, if you do not listen to `write` events, the client will get a 502 error when trying to write files.

 ### `pass [username, password, cb]`

 The client wants to login with `username` and `password`.